LaTour: Radio career

 LaTour's radio work began at an early age, spending many hours at Trevor G. Browne High School's high school radio station in Phoenix, Arizona.
 The station was broadcast into the school's lunchroom and quad area.
 During those high school years, at the age of 16, LaTour became licensed by the Federal Communications Commission (FCC) and secured a job at KUPD 97.9 in Phoenix.
-He joined as their weekend on-air personality from 1979 to 1983 and would begin to hone his skills as a voice-over actor, parody music songwriter, and musician.
+He joined as their weekend on-air personality from 1979 to 1983 and would begin to hone his skills as a voice-over actor, parody music songwriter and musician.

 From 1983, LaTour joined KZZP as their weekend on-air personality on the FM station and did the midday shift on their AM frequency until 1986.
-It was at this station that on-air personality, Chris Shebel coined him William "Bud" LaTour.
+It was at this station that on-air personality Chris Shebel coined him William "Bud" LaTour.

-After leaving KZZP, LaTour, now known primarily as "Bud" LaTour went on to Mesa, Arizona's KDKB as their morning show personality while also the station's Production Director.
+After leaving KZZP, LaTour, now known primarily as "Bud" LaTour went on to Mesa, Arizona's KDKB as their morning show personality while also the station's production director.
 Only there for the year, LaTour moved to Phoenix's KSLX as the evening personality and then joined Chicago's WRXR.
-Climbing the ranks of radio, LaTour secured a position at a larger station, WBBM-FM also known as B96 as their weekend personality and Production Director from 1987–1992.
+Climbing the ranks of radio, LaTour secured a position at a larger station, WBBM-FM also known as B96 as their weekend personality and production director from 1987 until 1992.

 From 1998 to 1999, LaTour joined WXXY as their evening personality using the name Bill LaTour.
-He later moved to one of Chicago's only dance-format radio station, WKIE otherwise known as Energy 92.7/5 The station released two full-length music CD's due to their popular format.
-He was their Production Director and midday personality, where he went only by the name LaTour.
+He later moved to one of Chicago's only dance-format radio station, WKIE otherwise known as Energy 92.7/5.
+The station released two full-length music CDs due to their popular format.
+He was their production director and midday personality, where he went only by the name LaTour.

-When the station changed formats, LaTour joined Chicago's CBS Radio station WJMK, otherwise known as Jack FM, and continued as their Production Director.
+When the station changed formats, LaTour joined Chicago's CBS Radio station WJMK, otherwise known as Jack FM, and continued as their production director.
 In 2009, he moved to Los Angeles to pursue radio and voice acting while still handling voice-over spots for WJMK.

-In January 2010, LaTour was offered the position of Production Director for KSWD 100.3, The Sound.
+In January 2010, LaTour was offered the position of production director for KSWD 100.3, The Sound.